 ASQ:SE-2 Criteria 5 If a child scores in the monitoring range on the ASQ:SE-2 in one or more categories and/or if there is a parental concern on the screening questionnaire, the parent educator will recommend activities to assist with the areas of possible concern, continue monitoring the child, and rescreen the child at the next designated timepoint.
 ASQ:SE-2 Criteria 6 ASQ:SE-2 will be completed on every child at the designated ages regardless of developmental screening results and/or a documented delay in which the child is receiving services.

-- has been removed from the home of the participating parent. - was screened by an outside agency and supporting documentation is provided.
-If documentation is not provided, child must be screened. is receiving BabyNet, or other specialized intervention services based on a previously - diagnoses.
-Screenings must resume when all intervention services have ended.

-Assessment 1: Test of Adult Basic Education (TABE) TABE Criteria All group facilitators must complete, at minimum, baseline and post assessments of the primary adult client identified within each enrolled case using the TABE (Test of Adult Basic Education).
+Note: A child is exempt from being screened if the child: has been removed from the home of the participating parent. was screened by an outside agency and supporting documentation is provided.
+If documentation is not provided, child must be scre eened. er specialized intervention services based on a previously diagnoses.
+Screenings mus t resume when all intervention services have ended.
+Assessment 1: Test of Adult Basi TABE Criteria assessments of the primary adult client identified within each enrolled case using the TABE (Test of Adult Basic Education).
 The testing schedule should align with adult education assessment policy as set by SCDE.
-Note: This is only required if the program is delivered within a Family Literacy Program.

-Referral Criteria 1: Referrals Group facilitators shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. facilitators shall ensure active collaboration with other parenting and family es, refer families to these services as necessary, and follow up to ensure that appropriate connections have been established. арриорина се имене и и и и и и и и и и и и и и и и и и
+Note: This is only required if the pro- Note: This is only required if the pro- align with adult education assessment policy as set by SCDE. · · · · align with adult education assessment policy as set by SCDE.
+Referral Criteria: What are this pro align with adult education assessment policy as set by SCDE. ogram is delivered within a Family Literacy Program.
+Referral Criteria: What are this pro align with adult education assessment policy as set by SCDE. ogram is delivered within a Family Literacy Program. gram's requirements for client referrals and connections?
+Referral Criteria: What are this pro align with adult education assessment policy as set by SCDE. ogram is delivered within a Family Literacy Program. gram's requirements for client referrals and connections?
+Group facilitators shall maintain (within the designated First Steps Data support services in their communities, refer families to these services as necessary, and follow up to ensure that appropriate connections have been established.

-Other Criteria: Are there other program criteria that exist?
+Other Criteria: Are there other pro gram criteria that exist?
 Other Criteria 1 Other assessments of the Motheread/Fatheread Program shall be administered in accordance with instruction in the Motheread/Fatheread Teacher's Guide.
 They include the "Daily Out of Class Record Log" and "End of Class Evaluation Form".
 Other Criteria 2 First Steps programs shall administer client satisfaction surveys at least annually, and use data collected to improve model fidelity.

-Program Name Parent Child+ 206 Program Area Parenting
+Program Name Parent Child+ Code 206 Program Area Parenting